What is Norvado’s policy on CPNI Information?

 Using Your Customer Information for Marketing

-If you do not want us to share your CPNI with Norvado and our affiliates you can notify us in writing or call our business office at 800-250-8927 within thirty (30) days.
+If you do not want us to share your CPNI with Norvado and our affiliates you can notify us in writing, online at norvado.com/opt-out, or call our business office at 800-250-8927 within thirty (30) days.
 Once you opt-out you will remain on this list until you request otherwise.

 Filing a Complaint with the FCC